taraokelly/Artificial-Intelligence-Assignment/README.md

 ## Additional Features

-+ Input validation - adding to the robustness of the application.
++ Input and file validation - adding to the robustness of the application.
 + Object Oriented Design ([UML](#uml-diagram)):
   + Cipher breaker factory.
   + Amply abstracted.